 You’ve been diagnosed with melanoma skin cancer

 It’s normal to feel afraid.
 Learning about your cancer and the treatment options you have can make you feel less afraid.
 This also helps you work with your healthcare team and make the best choices for your treatment.
 You can also ask to speak with a counselor.
-Here are some questions you can ask.

 Tests after a diagnosis of melanoma

 Once you’re diagnosed with melanoma, you may need more tests.
 These tests help your healthcare providers learn more about your cancer.
 They can help show if the cancer has grown into nearby areas or spread to other parts of your body.
 The test results help your healthcare providers decide the best ways to treat the cancer.
 If you have any questions about these or other tests, be sure to talk with your healthcare team.
-You may need one or more of these tests.

 Treatment for melanoma skin cancer

 Melanoma can be treated in various ways.
 Which treatment may work best for you?
 It depends on a number of things.
 These include the size, place, and stage of your melanoma.
 Factors also include your age, overall health, and what side effects you’ll find acceptable.
-Here are some questions to ask about your treatment options.

 Surgery for melanoma